From felon to CEO: How a Lancaster County man in long-term recovery is helping other people with substance use disorder find a second chance

 "Just to be able to bring the waffle truck over there and let people experience some joy during the workday is worth any number of dollars to me," said Blueprints CEO Chris Dreisbach.

-Dreisbach has also invested in dough heads but not for the reason you may be thinking.
+Dreisbach has also invested in Dough Heads but not for the reason you may be thinking.

 "The waffle truck vision and idea with me getting involved with them is that we are only going to hire individuals with criminal records and people with past substance use disorder and give them a leg up," explained Dreisbach.